-2. Install Windows XP or Windows 2000
+Install Windows XP or Windows 2000

-(i) Important Make sure your RT.X100 card is not installed in your computer when you install your Windows software.
+Important Make sure your RT.X100 Xtreme card is not installed in your computer when you install your Windows software.
 If it is, Windows will attempt to install software drivers for it.
-This could cause software conflicts when you install your RT.X100 software.
+This could cause software conflicts when you install your RT.X100 Xtreme software.

-Install Windows XP (Home or Professional) or Windows 2000 Professional (with Service Pack 2 or later).
-If your Windows 2000 CD does not contain "with Service Pack 2" in its title, you can obtain Service Pack 2 software from the Microsoft web site at www.microsoft.com.
-If you already have Windows 2000 installed, you can check if Service Pack 2 is installed by right-clicking My Computer, then choosing Properties > General.
+Install Windows XP (Home or Professional with Service Pack 1 or later) or Windows 2000 Professional (with Service Pack 3 or later).
+If your Windows CD does not contain the appropriate service pack, you can obtain the software from the Microsoft web site at www.microsoft.com.
+If you already have Windows installed, you can check which service pack is installed by right-clicking My Computer, then choosing Properties > General.